PIN-AI/Subnet/docs/quick_start.md

 > Format 2 exists for legacy Docker/deployment scripts.
 The `start-subnet.sh` launcher requires the comma-separated Format 1 variables.

 > ⚠️ **Contract Addresses:** Base Sepolia addresses were updated on 2025‑11‑03.
-Copy the latest values from `.env.example` or `deployment/env.template` to avoid using deprecated contracts.
+Copy the latest values from `.env.example` to avoid using deprecated contracts.

 **Key Source**:
 Keys must be those generated and registered in steps 3-4 of the "Quick Registration Process".
 Do not randomly generate new keys!